-- 8. Article 56 EPC Inventive step - 8.1 With respect to the closest prior art (Windows 3.1), the method of claim 1 solves the problem of how to facilitate a data exchange across different data formats, in particular when transferring non-file data. - 8.2 The solution provides for a file contents clipboard format and a file group descriptor format which interact to allow data to be sent in a first format (non-file data) and processed in a second format (file encapsulation) at the receiving data sink. - 8.3 While Windows 3.1 is able to copy a block of text or graphics into the clipboard in corresponding clipboard formats at the same time and to paste the data into a receiving document or window in one of the clipboard formats offered, a clipboard format adding the aforementioned formatting metamorphosis (encapsulation - 18 - T 0425/03 into a file upon transfer of non-file data) does not derive in an obvious manner from the pre-existing operating system. - 8.4 Similar comments apply to the general description of a clipboard provided by D1 (see point 7.2 supra). - Windows 3.1 (D2, column 1, lines 10 to 29), but the method of D2 serves a different purpose: It stores each data object persistently (scrap object having a file name, D2, column 6, line 42 to column 7, line 15) in order to avoid a data loss when the user shuts down the computer system or copies fresh data into the clipboard.
+- 8. Article 56 EPC Inventive step - 8.1 With respect to the closest prior art (Windows 3.1), the method of claim 1 solves the problem of how to facilitate a data exchange across different data formats, in particular when transferring non-file data. - 8.2 The solution provides for a file contents clipboard format and a file group descriptor format which interact to allow data to be sent in a first format (non-file data) and processed in a second format (file encapsulation) at the receiving data sink. - 8.3 While Windows 3.1 is able to copy a block of text or graphics into the clipboard in corresponding clipboard formats at the same time and to paste the data into a receiving document or window in one of the clipboard formats offered, a clipboard format adding the aforementioned formatting metamorphosis (encapsulation into a file upon transfer of non-file data) does not derive in an obvious manner from the pre-existing operating system.

+- 8.4 Similar comments apply to the general description of a clipboard provided by D1 (see point 7.2 supra).

+Therefore, D1 does not render the claimed method obvious even though the idea of renaming a file while it is being transferred may be available from D1 as discussed in the decision under appeal. - Like the present application, D2 sets out from Windows 3.1 (D2, column 1, lines 10 to 29), but the method of D2 serves a different purpose: It stores each data object persistently (scrap object having a file name, D2, column 6, line 42 to column 7, line 15) in order to avoid a data loss when the user shuts down the computer system or copies fresh data into the clipboard.
 D2 does not suggest expanding the number of clipboard formats.
 In particular, it does not suggest a clipboard format capable of converting a data format upon a data transfer.
-Notably, D2 is not concerned with transferring non-file data and, thus, does not suggest encapsulating non-file data into a file at a data sink. - 8.6 Finally, none of the available prior art documents anticipates or renders obvious a file list clipboard format of the type claimed. - 8.7 Therefore, the Board considers the method of claim 1 as involving an inventive step. - 8.8 The dependent method claims 2 to 4 include the steps considered non-obvious in claim 1. - 8.9 The computer-readable medium according to claim 5 is regarded as non-obvious by virtue of its reference to one of the method claims. - 19 - T 0425/03 - 9.
+Notably, D2 is not concerned with transferring non-file data and, thus, does not suggest encapsulating non-file data into a file at a data sink. - 8.6 Finally, a filename map clipboard format is neither anticipated nor rendered obvious by the available prior art.

+- 8.7 Therefore, the Board considers the method of claim 1 as involving an inventive step. - 8.8 The dependent method claim 2 includes the steps considered non-obvious in claim 1. - 8.9 The computer-readable medium according to claim 3 is regarded as non-obvious by virtue of its reference to one of the method claims. - 9.
 The description has been adapted to the present version of claims. - 10.
-The Board concludes that the application and the invention to which it relates meet the requirements of the EPC. - 20 - T 0425/03 Order For these reasons it is decided that:
+The Board concludes that the application and the invention to which it relates meet the requirements of the EPC.